Complete Guide to DORA Metrics | What are DORA metrics?

 Deployment Frequency as a metric incentivizes the team to deploy more often in smaller changes.
 This is beneficial for the team and individuals within it.

 Individual developers benefit from working on a smaller surface area, because smaller changes are easier to understand.
-They can find the root cause of an issue faster, and remediate or push out a fix faster, with less context shifting.
+They can find the root cause of an issue faster, and remediate or push out bug fixes faster, with less context shifting.

 For the team as a whole, more frequent deployments means shorter feedback loop, allowing for faster product iterations with the broader team including product managers, product owners, and designers.